Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

-\cite{bouzidi_pantouflage_2010} focus on a subgroup of ENA graduates, of the ``civil administrator'' status working in the Finance Ministry, between 1960 and 2002 ($N=438$), using hand-collected data.
-They show that, on their sample, about 40\% of individuals went at least once into the private sector 20 years after graduating.
-The advantage of their approach is that they used a formal duration analysis model and are not susceptible to right-censoring biases.
-They however do not attempt to estimate whether there was an acceleration or not on their period of study, and stress that doing such inference is difficult for later cohorts because of right-censoring.
-They also estimate time spent in the private sector using simulations using two Weilbull distributions, one for the public sector and one for the private sector.
-Our work can be seen as a discretization of such a procedure that also enables missing data imputation and inclusion of covariates.
+We draw inspiration from the surveys of \cite{rouban_norme_2014} and \cite{bouzidi_pantouflage_2010} and first focus on civil servants who graduated from ENA.
+Our methodology provides two improvements.
+First, thanks to our methodology, we can broaden the scope and analyse all students who graduated within our time frame, including the 45\% do not have a LinkedIn profile, as well as the individuals who have a partially incomplete LinkedIn profile.
+In addition, since our modeling allows individuals to leave for the private sector and then return to the public sector, we can measure more precisely the public exit probability, and distinguish between individuals leaving the public sector permanently or temporarily.

-We build our first study from these surveys and provide two improvements.
-First, thanks to our methodology, we can broaden the scope and analyze all students who graduated between 1991 and 2021, including the 55\% do not have a LinkedIn profile, as well as the individuals who have a partially incomplete LinkedIn profile.
-In addition, since our modeling accounts allows individuals to leave for the private sector and then return to the public sector, we can measure more precisely the public exit rate, and distinguish between individuals the public sector permanently or temporarily.
+We consider students admitted between 1990 and 2019, before the school was replaced by the National Institute for Public Service (INSP) in 2021.
+We only keep track of individuals who graduated from ENA and whose first position was working for the state, which we operationalize by only keeping individuals for which at least one trace can be found in the three years following their graduation.
+The number of students identified using this method by year of admission can be found in Appendix \ref{ap:descriptive} and forms an exhaustive total of $N = 2715$.
+To our knowledge, the most substantive existing analysis of ENA graduate paths is that of \cite{rouban_norme_2014}, who focused on 6 year groups ($N=620$): our framework allows us to study a substantially larger population.